malcom2073/emstudio/README.md

 #EMStudio

-Written by Michael Carpenter (malcom2073@gmail.com), and licensed under MIT
+Written by Michael Carpenter (malcom2073@gmail.com), and licensed under MIT.

+A large amount of the code has been reworked at this point to eliminate any remnants of GPL, so at this point the entire code-base is MIT, with the exception of some libraries which are LGPL.

 ### Overview: